eilon315233/CPP-task-2/README.md

-# Graphs & Operator Overloading

-This assignment is a continuation of the first assignment.
-Here, we're going to add the option for arithmetic operations by operator overloading.

-## Graph

-The graph in `Graph.cppyos can take this:
 # Graph Class and Algorithms

 This project includes a comprehensive `Graph` class and several sophisticated graph algorithms.
 It is implemented in C++ and supports both directed and undirected graphs, with capabilities for handling weighted and unweighted edges.